yuxuanliao/pSCNN/README.md

 **2.Predict mixture spectra data**

 Run the file 'pSCNN.py'.An example mixture data have been uploaded at Zenodo.
-Download the model and these example data，DeepCID can be reload and predict easily.
+Download the model and these example data，pSCNN can be reload and predict easily.

 # Contact